 It is not uncommon for previous users of Keystone products to join us as full or part time employees or consultants, which not only provides us with invaluable insight for the betterment of our products and services, but also offers a testimony of the quality of relationship that Keystone enjoys with its clients.

-Keystone Information Systems successfully transitioned to the next generation of management in 2005 with Judson B. Van Dervort, Jr. taking the role of President and General Manager.
-Judd spent the previous 18 years working for Keystone in a variety of sales, marketing and management roles.
-Judd is the son of Keystone’s founder, current majority owner and board chairman, Judson B. Van Dervort, Sr.
+Keystone successfully transitioned to the next generation of management in 2005 with Judson B. Van Dervort, Jr. taking the role of President and CEO.
+Judd had spent the previous 18 years, since 1987, working for Keystone in a variety of sales, marketing and management roles.
+Judd is the son of Keystone’s founder, Judson B. Van Dervort, Sr. An internal stock transition plan is in place as the company looks forward to building upon its strong foundation, and continuing to foster its successful community of employees and customers, highly beneficial to both groups over so many years.

 Keystone’s Senior Vice President for Product Development is Stephen D. Juliana.
-Steve joined Keystone in 1984 and quickly became one of Keystone’s lead technical personnel.
+Steve joined Keystone in 1984, just out of college, and quickly became one of Keystone’s lead technical personnel.
 Over the course of more than twenty years, Steve became the key designer and developer of a number of Keystone’s major product sets.
-Steve has held a variety of management positions and today is responsible for oversight of all product development, implementation and product support operations.
+Steve has held a variety of management positions and today is responsible for oversight of all product development, and is a shareholder in the corporation.

 Keystone’s Vice President for Client Services is Michael J. Liggera.
-Mike joined Keystone in 2007 to head up client relationships, project administration and client services which includes oversight of Keystone’s “Client Care” support group.
+Mike joined Keystone in 2007 to head up customer relationships, project administration, implementations and support operations, which includes oversight of Keystone’s “Client Care” support team.
 Mike has a degree in computer science and a background in large scale system development and implementation projects.

-To act on its mission, “To draw upon our deep experience … using the best and most appropriate technologies, to provide our clients with functionally superior, efficient, and cost effective information management systems,” Keystone integrates the application software products we develop, with other “best of breed” products and services available in our markets.
+To act on its mission, "To draw upon our deep experience…using the best and most appropriate technologies, to provide our customers with functionally superior, efficient, and cost effective information management systems," Keystone integrates the application software products we develop, with other "best of breed" products and services available in our markets.

 With a combination of re-seller agreements, formal business partnerships, and some more casual business referral arrangements, Keystone places before our customers the best and most appropriate products and services to meet their needs and to complete and compliment a Keystone system.